-- (C-1) possessed/sold/furnished firearm - (C-2) brandished a knife at another person - (C-3) sold a controlled substance - (C-4) committed/attempted to commit sexual assault or sexual battery - (C-5) possession of an explosive - (A-1) caused serious physical injury to another person (needed medical attention) - (A-2) possessed any knife or other dangerous object - (A-3) possessed a controlled substance - (A-4) committed robbery or extortion - (A-5) committed assault or battery upon a school employee - A altercations, fights - B sold/furnished a knife or dangerous object - C use/under influence or possession of a small amount of drugs or alcohol - D Look alike substance (offered/tried to sell) - E attempted to commit robbery or extortion - F caused/attempted to cause damage to school or private property - G stole/attempted to steal school or private property - H possessed or used tobacco or nicotine products - I committed an obscene act or engaged in habitual profanity or vulgarity - J possessed drug paraphernalia - K disruption of school activities or defiance - L knowingly received stolen property - M possession of an imitation firearm - O harassed/threatened/intimidated a complaining witness - P offered or sold/attempted to sell prescription drug Soma - Q engaged/attempted to engage in hazing - S aiding or abetting in the infliction of physical injury - .2 engaged in sexual harassment - .3 hate violence - .4 harassment, threats, intimidation against a pupil or group - .7 made terroristic threats against school officials or school property
+- (C-1) possessed/sold/furnished firearm - (C-2) brandished a knife at another person - (C-3) sold a controlled substance - (C-4) committed/attempted to commit sexual assault or sexual battery - (C-5) possession of an explosive - (A-1) caused serious physical injury to another person (needed medical attention) - (A-2) possessed any knife or other dangerous object - (A-3) possessed a controlled substance - (A-4) committed robbery or extortion - (A-5) committed assault or battery upon a school employee - A. Altercations fight - B. Sold/furnished a knife or dangerous object - C. Use/under the influence or possession of a small number of drugs or alcohol - D. Look alike substance (offered/tried to sell) - E. Attempted to commit robbery or extortion - F. Caused/attempted to cause damage to school or private property - G. Stole/attempted to steal school or private property - H. Possessed or used tobacco or nicotine products - Committed an obscene act or engaged in habitual profanity or vulgarity - J. Possessed drug paraphernalia - K. Disruption of school activities or defiance - L. Knowingly received stolen property - M. Possession of an imitation firearm

+- N. Harassed/threatened/intimidated a complaining witness - O. Offered or sold/attempted to sell prescription drug Soma - P. Engaged/attempted to engage in hazing - Q. Aiding or abetting in the infliction of physical injury - a.
+Engaged in sexual harassment - b.
+Hate violence - c.
+Harassment, threats, intimidation against a pupil or group - Made terroristic threats against school officials or school property